jabberjabberjabber/Context-Tester/README.md

 # Context Window Testing

-This project utilizes a novel method for evaluating an LLM's ability to utilize different sized context windows.
-It is especially concerned with style, creativity and degradation of long form outputs as the amount of tokens fill larger context windows.

-Instead of checking for recall or correctness, the test fills the context with a text and asks the model to continue the text as if it were the original writer.
-It then evaluates the model's output using basic metrics for readability, sentence length, and vocabulary diversity.
+This tool utilizes a novel method for evaluating an LLM's writing ability.
+A large creative text is used to fill the context window and the model is instructed to continue the text as the original writer.

-The purpose is not to provide a benchmark that is definitive, but to provide data points for comparison so that one can see how changes to the model weights and processing affects its creative output across different corpus sizes.

-The script finds a natural break point in the text and then cuts out a set of tokens a bit larger than the largest test size.
-It will then expand the context window by adding new tokens going backwards from the continuation point.
-In this way the context window can expand with minimal effect on the model's creative choices.
-Any changes in style or creativity are then assumed to be from the larger number of tokens in the window, and not from stylistic choices due to the text changing.
-All of these operations are determined by using the actual tokens after converting the text using the model's own tokenizer, which allows for granular slicing of the context windows.
+A set of standard metrics for evaluating writing is produced from the generated output along the original text at the point of divergence for the same tokens as the model generated.

+A visualization tool is provided which allows you to compare across generations, models, context windows, test parameters, etc.

+The key to being able to have valid comparisons is consistency.
+For every set of tests the tool will always give the model the same continuation point in the text.
+Large windows are filled with tokens starting backwards for the continuation points.

+**Example:** for a set of tests composed of 4096, 8192, and 16384 tokens from a text, the process would be:

+- chunk 16384 continuous tokens from somewhere in the text
+- the 4096 test will use tokens 12289 through 16384
+- the 8192 test will use tokens 8192 through 16384
+- the 16384 test will give the whole 16384 chunk to the model

+Since we are using the model's tokenizer to create these slices, then tests with the same maximum context on the same model will have a consistent continuation point and can be directly compared.

+This of course is not what is actually happening since we are trying to end at natural breaking points and we have to leave enough room for the generation and the instructions, but that is the basic idea.

+This process allows the evaluator to test for individual factors which have so far been 'untestable' by any metric.
+We can test outputs from 16bit, 8bit, and 4bit KV cache for instance, and directly see what impact this has generation.

 ## Overview

 This repository contains two primary analysis tools:

 1. **Context Tester** (`main.py`) - Measures how LLM output quality degrades as context length increases
-2. **Performance Comparison Tool** (`generate_plot.py`) - Creates comparison plots from test results
+2. **Performance Comparison Tool** (`plot_gui.py`) - Creates comparison plots from test results

 ## Installation

 ### Prerequisites

+This tool was specifically designed to use KoboldCpp's and nVidia's OpenAI compatibile API endpoints.
+It should work with any OpenAI compatible provider with a chat completions and embedding endpoint, but that hasn't been tested.

 - Python 3.13 or higher
 - A large text to use as the basis for continuation (txt, pdf, or html)
-- An OpenAI-compatible API endpoint (KoboldCpp, NVIDIA NIM, OpenAI, etc.)
+- An OpenAI-compatible API with a chat completion and embedding endpoint

 ### Setup